-2.2 What are the main characteristics of the packages?
+What are the main characteristics of the packages?

-- The packages are composed of: - Asset and Non-Structural Repair (AR): 65% grant and 35% loan. - Working Capital (WC): 100% loan. - The interest rate: - o Will be determined by the PFIs depending on the MSME project's risk profile. - o There is an interest rate cap agreed for each package of the project.
-For WC it is expected to be 4 percent and for AR loans it is expected to be 8 percent.
+- The packages are composed of: - Asset and Non-Structural Repair (AR): 65% grant and 35% loan. - Working Capital (WC): 100% loan. - The interest rate: - Will be determined by the PFIs depending on the MSME project's risk profile. - There is an interest rate cap agreed for each package of the project.
+For WC it is 4 percent and for AR loans it is 8 percent.

-Grace period:
+• Grace period:

-Up to 6 months at discretion of the PFI in respect of principal and/or interest.
-Interest will, however, accrue during the grace period.

-• Tenor:

-o Up to December 30, 2024.

-Amount:

-- The maximum amount per MSME is US\$150,000 for the complete package value including up to \$60,000 for WC Sub-loans. - The average amount per MSME will be monitored at a PFI level, both the average per PFI and the dispersion between MSMEs.
+- Up to 6 months at discretion of the PFI in respect of principal and/or interest.
+Interest will, however, accrue during the grace period. - Tenor: - Up to December 30, 2024. - Amount: - The maximum amount per MSME is US\$150,000 for the complete package value including up to \$60,000 for WC Sub-loans. - The average amount per MSME will be monitored at a PFI level, both the average per PFI and the dispersion between MSMEs.
 The monitoring framework will also track the percentage of packages that are below US\$25,000.
 The project target is to support financing towards at least 600 MSMEs by December 2024.

-Number of packages:
+• Number of packages:

 - Two packages per MSME are authorized but must be below US\$150,000 in aggregate amount.
-This will be verified by NRPB based on the Chamber of Commerce ID or an alternative ID for industries that are not required to register at the Chamber of Commerce. - Connected MSMEs cannot get more than three times U\$\$150,000.
-Connected MSMEs are defined as MSMEs who have a common owner with more than 40% ownership of each of the MSMEs.
+This will be verified by NRPB based on the Chamber of Commerce ID or an alternative ID for industries that are not required to register at the Chamber of Commerce. - Connected MSMEs cannot get more than three times US\$150,000.
+Connected MSMEs are defined as MSMEs who have a common owner with more than 40% ownership of each of the MSMEs. - Loan currency: - US Dollars (US\$) or Antillean Guilder. - For refinancing: - Yes, to free up collateral only up to a maximum of US\$20,000 as part of the WC Subloans, under the following conditions: - the existing loan is performing; and - was originated before the launch of this project.

-Loan currency:

-o US Dollars (US\$) or Antillean Guilder.

-• For refinancing:

-- Yes, up to a maximum of US\$20,000 as part of the WC Sub-loans, under the following conditions: - the existing loan is performing; and - was originated before the launch of this program.